Alex Dowsett: Personal life

-Dowsett suffers from haemophilia and wears a necklace, detailing his medical needs, when out riding.
+Dowsett has haemophilia and wears a necklace, detailing his medical needs, when out riding.
 Speaking on ITV's Cycle Show in July 2013, Dowsett cited this medical condition as being a key factor in his choosing competitive cycling in his youth, above other sports, because contact games such as football and rugby were considered too risky.
 His mother inserted knee and shoulder pads into his school uniform and he wore special trainers.

 He is believed to be the only able-bodied elite sportsman or woman with the condition.
 As a result, he has a special exemption from the Union Cycliste Internationale's no needles policy, introduced in 2011, to inject himself with the clotting protein Factor VIII every 48 hours.

 Dowsett started the charitable foundation Little Bleeders to raise awareness of haemophilia and to encourage and support young haemophiliacs to engage with sport.
 He also has his own YouTube channel, where he documents his life as a professional cyclist.